mattermost/mattermost-handbook/operations/research-and-development/organization/playbooks.md

 # Playbooks

 The Playbooks team is responsible for the Playbooks product within Mattermost.
-This includes the [Playbooks plugin](https://github.com/mattermost/mattermost-plugin-playbooks), [Channe Export plugin](https://github.com/mattermost/mattermost-plugin-channel-export) and Actions (under development)
+This includes the [Playbooks plugin](https://github.com/mattermost/mattermost-plugin-playbooks), [Channe Export plugin](https://github.com/mattermost/mattermost-plugin-channel-export), and Actions (under development).

 ## Leads